7 Ways to Set Yourself Up for PCB Design Success

 Slivers are also produced when a section of the PCB design is too narrow or too deep.
 Even if they are intended to stay attached to the board, if an etched section is narrow enough or the etching is deep enough, a sliver of material can completely or partially detach, either producing a floating sliver or a peeled-back sliver.
 Both of these options can have serious negative consequences on the circuit board’s function.

-6. Use the PCB Design Rule Checker
+Use the PCB Design Rule Checker

 It is a good idea for design teams to craft a set of design rules that standardize the bare board build costs and maximize yields.
-They also make assembly, inspection, and test more consistent.
+They also make assembly, inspection, and testing more consistent.
 These rules can also help create more consistency in the purchasing department as well.
-Pricing for the manufacture of the board is consistent, and purchasing can often reduce the number of specialized PCB manufacturing agreements that need maintaining.
+Pricing for the manufacture of the board is consistent, and purchasing can often reduce the number of specialized PCB manufacturing agreements that need maintenance.

 To support this effort, many PCB design software platforms have a Design Rule Checker (DRC), or constraint manager built-in.
 This tool will call out design rule outliers right while you are editing.
 They usually err in the direction of reporting an error, but then let you decide if it is really a violation.
 We’re not going to lie, sorting through dozens of potential problems can be tedious, but it is worth doing anyway.
 It may very well save you from a failed prototype.
 It is also smart to consider that if your design is generating a bunch of possible problems, perhaps your trace placement should be revisited.

-7. Know Who Will Fabricate Your PCBs
+Know Who Will Fabricate Your PCBs

 In order to set up the DRC correctly, you’ll need to know which fabricator you are going to use.
 It will also help with some additional pre-fab tasks.
 If you’ve chosen a good partner, they will offer help and advice on how to craft your design to keep down the number of iterations, make debugging easier, and improve the quality of outputs overall.